ComputationalRobotics/TRAC/README.md

-# PACE: Rapid Parameter-free Optimization ⚡️
+# PACE: Rapid, Adaptive, Parameter-free Optimization ⚡️
 This repository is the official implementation of the **PACE** optimizer in ***Pick up the PACE: A Parameter-Free Optimizer for Lifelong Reinforcement Learning***.

 **How can you _quickly_ adapt to new tasks or distribution shifts?
 Without knowing when or how difficult adaptation will be?
 And how to adapt without _ANY_ tuning?**